jackaudio/jack2/Readme_NetJack2.txt

 On the slave, just launch a new jack server using :

-'jackd -S -d net' (or 'jackdmp -S -d net')
+'jackd -R -S -d net' (or 'jackdmp -R -S -d net')

-You can add the realtime '-R' option if you want (we don't guarantee a proper working if you don't...).
 The '-S' (synchronous) option is mandatory.
 Indeed, the jack server isn't able to deal with the current cycle produced audio data because when the 'send' is called, data are not necessarily already available.
 So in a given 'n' cycle, the server will send the data produced at the 'n-1' cycle.
 In this case, there is no effect on latency because all the subcycles of the slave (the previous 4 subcycles for instance) are run in the given master's cycle.
-You can specify some options, like '-n name' (will give a name to the slave, default is the network hostname), '-C capture_channels' (the number of master-->slave channels), '-P playback_channels' (the number of slave-->master channels), default is 2 ; or '-i midi_capture_channels' and '-o midi_playback_channels', default is 0.
+You can specify some options, like '-n name' (will give a name to the slave, default is the network hostname), '-C input_ports' (the number of master-->slave channels), '-P output_ports' (the number of slave-->master channels), default is 2 ; or '-i midi_in_ports' and '-o midi_out_ports', default is 0.
 Don't use '-a address' and '-p port', these are here to specify others multicast address and port, but it's not implemented on the master yet.

 -------------------------------